CUBRID/cubrid-manual/en/admin/config.rst

 **auto_restart_server**

     **auto_restart_server** is a parameter to configure whether to restart the process when it stops due to fatal errors being occurred in database server process.
 If **auto_restart_server** value is set to **yes**, the server process automatically restarts when it has stopped due to errors; it does not restart in case it stops by following normal process (by using **STOP** command).

+.. _enable_string_compression:

+**enable_string_compression**

+    **enable_string_compression** is a parameter to configure whether string compression should be used when storing variable string type value into heap, index or list.
+If **enable_string_compression** value is set to **yes**, and the string is at least 255 bytes in size and the compressed string requires less size than original string, then the string is stored in compressed form.

 **index_scan_in_oid_order**